autotraderuk/mcr-digital-chat/README.md

 ```

+This JavaScript function manipulates the DOM putting your name into the title element.

 Look at this function and make sure you get what it is doing.

 Now lets add in some css.
 Pick a colour from the [colour picker](http://www.w3schools.com/html/) can you modify the above function to change the colour of your name to an inputted colour?

 Hint: The code is below if you're struggling.